A Weekend in Mexico City

 After spending a month in Mexico City for work, we created this guide with our favorite recommendations for how to spend a perfect weekend.
 There is truly so much to do all over the city from museums, parks, stores, entertainment venues, the zoo and tons of restaurants and bakeries.
-If you enjoyed this guide, please feel free to leave a tip!
+This guide is truly only the tip of the iceberg with everything the beautiful Mexico City can offer.
+From the many neighborhoods, each one has their own sense of culture.
+Explore all throughout the city to get beginning glimpse into a true Mexico City experience.

 @WeekendPostcards